Course Outline

 • encryption algorithms; certificate properties;

-• certification services;
+• certification authorities;

 • PKI infrastructure / certification services;